whiskeysierra/knowledge/docs/practices/hand-roll-test-doubles.md

 They lead to simpler, more maintainable tests and give you valuable feedback on your design.
 So, before reaching for a mocking library, take a moment to consider if a simple hand-rolled double might do the trick.
 You might be surprised how often it's the right answer.

+## _Testing Without Mocks_

+As astute readers may have noticed, this discussion draws on several patterns from James Shore's [*_Testing Without Mocks_*](https://www.jamesshore.com/v2/projects/nullables/testing-without-mocks) article.
+It is packed with useful testing tricks and techniques, from test design to dependency management, offering practical ways to improve test clarity, maintainability, and effectiveness.
+Even if you're not buying into the whole premise, checking out these patterns can seriously improve your test design.

 ## References